LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

       SUNHeuristics_ID id = SUNHeuristics_GetID(H);

-.. c:function:: void SUNHeuristics_Destroy(SUNHeuristics H)
+.. c:function:: int SUNHeuristics_Destroy(SUNHeuristics H)

    Deallocates the heuristics object *H*.
 If this is not provided by the implementation, the base wrapper routine will free both the *content* and